FujiHaruka/include-file/doc/readme/usage.md

 That's it.

 The responsibility of this library is building a file from a entrypoint file including other files.
 You can use any markup languages or other template engines with it.

+You can see an example in this README file itself.
+It is generated from [./doc](./doc) directory.